Dialectical Behavior Therapy in Pennsylvania

 - Emotion regulation

 Emotions play a key role in addiction.
 In fact, DrugAbuse.com refers to addiction as an emotional disease in addition to its current label as a chronic condition.
 Feelings such as guilt, shame, and hopelessness are common among those just starting out on the path to recovery.
 Unfortunately, these negative emotions can hinder the process and ultimately lead to relapse.
 DBT addresses the need for healthy emotion regulation by helping to identify and label emotions appropriately, react to them productively, and prevent them in the future by building more positive thought patterns.
 DBT also equips you with the tools you need to fight against distress which is when many people feel most vulnerable to a relapse.

 Crisis situations trigger relapse at such a high rate for several reasons.
 Firstly, many people lack the skills necessary to combat distress.
 Secondly, crises promote the need for an immediate resolution and in the case of individuals struggling with addiction, the solution may be to self-medicate with alcohol or drugs.
 Finally, many people struggling with addiction need help to slow down their thinking, which makes it difficult to find a way out of the throes of dependence other than through relapse.
 Fortunately, DBT combats these issues by teaching clients how to self-soothe, take their mind off of distressing situations, and employ a more positive way of thinking.

 Long-Term Benefits of DBT

 All the skills taught during individual and group therapy aim to create permanent behavioral changes that will serve you for years to come should you continue to implement them.
-Similar to CBT treatment, DBT has been shown to reduce self-destructive behaviors and decision making which are common among individuals with co-occurring disorders.
+Similar to cognitive-behavioral therapy treatment, DBT has been shown to reduce self-destructive behaviors and decision making, which are common among individuals with co-occurring disorders.